multimind-dev/multimind-sdk/README.md

 ## 📣 About

-MultiMind SDK is developed and maintained by the MultiMind team.
+MultiMind SDK is developed and maintained by the AI2Innovate team.
 Visit [multimind.dev](https://www.multimind.dev) to learn more about our mission to simplify AI development.

 ---

 <p align="center">
-  Made with ❤️ by the MultiMind Team
+  Made with ❤️ by the AI2Innovate Team
 </p>